 His final season at Elland Road saw promotion to the Championship in 2010, but he failed to find a club on his release and never played again.
 He now works for sports marketing and talent management company Wasserman, trying to spot emerging prospects in Portugal.

-Elliott, then just 16, came on with Leeds 1-0 down at half-time, but failed to make the grade in West Yorkshire despite big hopes – Ronnie Moore later nicknamed the striker ‘Sicknote’ during time on loan at Rotherham – and he now plays for sworn enemies Millwall.
+Elliott, then just 16, came on with Leeds 1-0 down at half-time but failed to make the grade in West Yorkshire despite big hopes.

 The former Newcastle left-back’s career was drawing to a close by the time he joined Leeds, and his six-month spell brought about just seven appearances.

 We caught up with him in his new home of Portland, Oregon in 2018.